Constraints on Cosmological Models with Gamma-Ray Bursts in Cosmology-Independent Way: Introduction

-On the other hand, the simultaneous fitting method, in which the coefficients of relations and the parameters of the cosmological model are constrained simultaneously, has been proposed to avoid the circularity problem \citep{Amati2008}. \cite{Khadka2021} compile a data set of 118 GRBs (the A118 sample \citep{Khadka2020}, including 25 Fermi GRB sample \citep{Dirirsa2019}) with the smallest intrinsic dispersion from the total 220 GRBs (the A220 sample) with the Amati relation to derive the correlation and cosmological model parameters simultaneously. \cite{Cao2022a,Cao2022b} used the Amati relation with the A220 and the A118 GRB samples in conjunction with the Dainotti-correlated \citep{Dainotti2022a,Dainotti2022b,Dainotti2022c} GRB data sets to constrain cosmological model parameters by the simultaneous fitting method.
+On the other hand, the simultaneous fitting method, in which the coefficients of relations and the parameters of the cosmological model are constrained simultaneously, has been proposed to avoid the circularity problem \cite{Amati2008}.
+Khadka \emph{et al.} \cite{Khadka2021} compile a data set of 118 GRBs (the A118 sample \cite{Khadka2020}, including 25 Fermi GRB sample \cite{Dirirsa2019}) with the smallest intrinsic dispersion from the total 220 GRBs (the A220 sample) with the Amati relation to derive the correlation and cosmological model parameters simultaneously.
+Cao \emph{et al.} \cite{Cao2022MN510,Cao2022MN512,Cao2022MN516} used the Amati relation \cite{Amati2002} with the A220 and the A118 GRB samples in conjunction with the Dainotti relation\footnote{Compared to GRB relations of the prompt emission phase, the relations involving the X-ray afterglow plateau phase \cite{Dainotti2008,Cardone2009,Cardone2010} exist less variability in its features.
+Dainotti \emph{et al.} proposed the relation between the plateau luminosity and the end time of the plateau in X-ray afterglows (2D Dainotti relation\cite{Dainotti2008}), which has been used for cosmological constraint \cite{Dainotti2010,Dainotti2011a,Dainotti2011b,Dainotti2013a,Dainotti2013b,Dainotti2015a,Dainotti2015b,Dainotti2017a}.
+Furthermore, the GRB Fundamental Plane relation (the 3D Dainotti relation) among the rest-frame time and X-ray luminosity at the end of the plateau emission and the peak prompt luminosity with small intrinsic scatter has been found \cite{Dainotti2016,Dainotti2017b,Dainotti2020a,Dainotti2021a,Srinivasaragavan2020}.
+Some similar 2D and 3D relations with the plateau in the X-ray afterglows have also been found \cite{Hu2021,Wang2022,Li2023}.
+Recently, the relationship in optical wavelengths between the optical rest-frame end time and the optical luminosity at the end of the plateau has been found \cite{Dainotti2020b}.
+Very recently, the GRB relation in radio plateau phase afterglows has also been investigated \cite{Levine2021,Tian2023}.} to constrain cosmological model parameters by the simultaneous fitting method.
+They showed that Platinum sample including 50 GRB data could be standardized with a cosmological-model-independent 3D Dainotti relation\cite{Cao2022MN512}, and the 3D Dainotti is strongly favored over the 2D one with different GRB data compilation \cite{Cao2022MN516}.
+Dainotti \emph{et al.} \cite{Dainotti2022MN514,Dainotti2022ApJS261} used optical and X-ray GRB fundamental planes as cosmological distance indicators.
+Dainotti \emph{et al.} \cite{Dainotti2023MN518} corrected the 3D relation by considering the selection and evolutionary effects with a reliable statistical method to obtain a lower central value for the intrinsic scatter.
+The 3D Dainotti relation has also been used with a binned analysis with GRBs, SNe Ia, and baryonic acoustic oscillations (BAOs) \cite{Dainotti2022PASJ74}; and joint constraints combined GRBs with quasars, SNe Ia, and BAOs \cite{Dainotti2023ApJ951,Bargiacchi2023MN521}; as well as a robust cosmographic technique \cite{Bargiacchi2023MN525}.